-In 2018, 2019 and 2020, we had 310.0 thousand, 351.0 thousand and 470.7 thousand active students, respectively.
-An "active student" for a specified period refers to a student who booked at least one paid lesson, excluding those students who only attended paid live broadcasting lessons or trial lessons.
+In 2019, 2020 and 2021, we had 351.0 thousand, 470.7 thousand and 483.5 thousand active students with general lesson consumption, respectively.
+An "active student with general lesson consumption" for a specified period refers to a student who booked at least one paid lesson, excluding those students who only attended paid live broadcasting lessons or trial lessons.
 A lesson is considered "booked" when it is taken or when the student to such lesson is confirmed absent.